TL;DR

 8) Coaching, Careers, and Continuous Learning

 Learning sticks when people teach each other.
-Run a monthly brown-bag where an agent walks through a thorny problem, shows the steps that solved it, and the team writes the fix into internal documentation.
+Run a monthly brown-bag session where an agent walks through a thorny problem, shows the steps that solved it, and the team documents the fix in internal documentation.
 The presenter gets recognition, and the whole desk gains a repeatable path.
 Rotate the slot so newer analysts can build confidence and specialists can spread their expertise.

 Careers should have a clear path.
 Create a simple ladder that moves from L1 to specialist or team lead, with parallel tracks for technical depth and people leadership.
 Structured career development and ongoing training are essential for professional growth and employee motivation.
 Tie advancement to mentoring, knowledge contributions, incident leadership, and quality metrics, not only volume.
 Give managers a small budget of time for shadowing, pair work on complex tickets, and short project assignments that stretch skills without risking SLAs.